All prisoners are entitled to spend at least one hour a day in the open air

 Opportunities for organisations to act in the prisons are provided for by the law, but they are limited.

 Authorisations for external actors to take part in prison activities are provided by

 the prison governor

-The most common fields of intervention are: accompaniment after release, educative and psychosocial activities and religious support.
+The most common sectors are: support after release, educational and psychosocial activities, and religious assistance.

 Prisoners are allowed to make use of financial resources